trbll/nodeimu/README.md

 ## Note

 This is a fork of rupnikj/nodeimu that updates dependencies for at least Node v12.
+The most recent version of the https://github.com/RTIMULib/RTIMULib2 repository is included in this repo for convenience (as of 2/18/2020).

 ## Install